Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Brookwater has seven active public transport stops offering a mix of train and bus services.
-These stops are served by 40 different routes that collectively facilitate 2,692 weekly passenger trips.
-The accessibility of these transport services is rated as moderate, with residents typically residing 529 meters from the nearest stop.
+Brookwater has 17 active public transport stops offering a mix of train and bus services.
+These stops are served by 40 individual routes, facilitating 2,692 weekly passenger trips in total.
+Transport accessibility is moderate, with residents typically located 529 meters from the nearest stop.
+As a primarily residential area, most commuting is outward-bound.
+Car remains the dominant mode of transport at 88%, while train accounts for 8%.
+Vehicle ownership averages 2.1 per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport